cenfun/monocart-coverage-reports/README.md

 ## Common issues
 - `Unparsable source`

 It happens during the parsing of the source code into AST, if the source code is not in the standard ECMAScript.
-For example ts, jsx and so on.
+For example `ts`, `jsx` and so on.
 There is a option to fix it, which is to manually compile the source code for these files.
 ```js
 import * as fs from "fs";
 import * as path from "path";